Horror around the corner

 Are your Halloween plans up in the air?
 Imagine walking on a cable three stories above the forest floor, with nothing to hang onto except a rope swaying overhead.
 Now imagine doing it at night, helped along by ghouls.

 That's the Trick-or-Treetops course at Eagle Bluff Environmental Learning Center, just west of Lanesboro, Minn., on a bluff overlooking the North Branch of the Root River.

 It's 2:45-8 p.m.

 Haunted Lighthouse Weekend at the 1876 Tawas Point Lighthouse in Michigan's Tawas Point State Park, on Lake Huron, will be Oct.
-11-12.
+8-9 in 2021.
 There are nighttime lighthouse tours, plus family-friendly events: carnival games and prizes for kids, hay rides and a spooky cemetery with special tombstones.

 The 1866 lighthouse in Ontonagon, Mich., 12 miles east of Porcupine Mountains Wilderness